Amazon WorkSpaces FAQs

 Q: Can I launch new Amazon WorkSpaces using one of the pre-configured public bundles in the same directory with custom Windows bundles I brought to WorkSpaces?

-A: No. Your custom WorkSpaces that support BYOL for Windows 10 or Windows 11 Desktops are launched on physically dedicated hardware to meet license compliance requirements with Microsoft.
-WorkSpaces launched in a directory marked for dedicated hardware can only be from the custom bundle you created that has your Windows 10 Desktop image.
+A: No. Your custom WorkSpaces or WorkSpaces Pools that support BYOL for Windows 10 or Windows 11 Desktops are launched on physically dedicated hardware to meet license compliance requirements with Microsoft.
+WorkSpaces launched in a directory marked for dedicated hardware can only be from the custom bundle you created that has your Windows 10 or Windows 11 Desktop image.

-If you wish to launch WorkSpaces from public bundles to users in the same domain, you can create a new AWS AD Connector directory that points to the same Microsoft Active Directory as your Windows 10 Desktop WorkSpaces, and launch WorkSpaces in that directory as you normally would through the AWS Management Console or the WorkSpaces SDK and CLI.
+If you wish to launch WorkSpaces from public bundles to users in the same domain, you can create a new AWS AD Connector directory that points to the same Microsoft Active Directory as your Windows 10 or Windows 11 Desktop WorkSpaces or Pools, and launch WorkSpaces or Pools in that directory as you normally would through the AWS Management Console or the WorkSpaces SDK and CLI.

 Q: What options do I have for using Microsoft Office or Microsoft 365 on WorkSpaces Personal and WorkSpaces Pools services?